This website uses cookies. Read more about our cookie/privacy policy.

 It's something I've always had a knack for, or at least that's what I was told growing up.
 Whether this was true or not, it gave me the unbreakable confidence to pick up the pen and put more time into it when I decided I should make better use of something I'm 'good' at, after getting fed up with my PlayStation and struggling to find a good book to read.
 Writing's one of the best tools we have, and it's powerful.
 The realm of fiction, storytelling, and carving symbols that people can interpret and steer their imagination, is one of the most delicate expressions.
 The procedure of refining that process until one is better than the norm and becoming a writer is pretty cool.
 For me, it means that I can, hopefully, thoroughly entertain people in a lasting manner with minimal action required on the reader's part.
 Because of the above and me wanting to share what I think are good stories, writing is something I've done for a while and something I'll always do.

-What motivated you to set up Okapi Books?
+What motivated you to contribute to Okapi Books?

-Several conversations between myself and Brett Hackett over the years about publishers and books, where we frequently spoke about what we would do differently with our books to reach friends of ours who didn't read at all.
+There were several conversations between myself and Brett Hackett over the years about publishers and books, where we frequently spoke about what we would do differently with our books to reach friends of ours who didn't read at all.
 After completing The Storm a couple of years back and getting positive responses from it, we spoke about the things we would do with the book if we were the ones publishing it.
-Through that conversation, we decided to put all our talk into action and create the press, while receiving support from Nathan Stacey and Ray Robinson.
+Through that conversation, Brett decided to put all our talk into action and create the press, while receiving support from Nathan Stacey and Ray Robinson.
 More recently, Jade Yiu reinforced our confidence in setting up the press, as we wouldn't be alone in doing it.
-My book was a good starting point as it's the work of someone we know, meaning we had room for trial and error, so we'll be in a much better position when producing others' work in the future.
+My book was a good starting point as it's the work of someone they know, meaning we had room for trial and error, so it'll be in a much better position when producing others' work in the future.

 What's The Storm about?